by Michael Jubinville, MPH

 Possible Complications TOP

 Complications are rare, but no procedure is completely free of risk.
-If you have a kidney biopsy, your doctor will review a list of possible complications, which may include:
+Your doctor will review a list of possible problems such as:

 What to Expect TOP